pivotal/docs-tap/tap-gui/accessing-tap-gui.md

 The `Ingress` method of access for Tanzu Application GUI can use the shared `tanzu-system-ingress` instance of Contour that is installed as part of the Profile installation.

-1. The `Ingress` method of access requires that you have a DNS hostname that you can point at the External IP address of the `envoy` service that the shared `tanzu-system-ingress` uses.
+1. The `Ingress` method of access requires that you have a DNS host name that you can point at the External IP address of the `envoy` service that the shared `tanzu-system-ingress` uses.
 Retrieve this IP address by
 running: